 Joey Barton cleared of assaulting his wife after judge rules on fair trial

+Football manager Joey Barton cleared of assaulting his wife after judge's 'fair trial' ruling

 Bristol Rovers manager Joey Barton has been cleared of assaulting his wife after a judge ruled he could not have a fair trial because prosecutors would not call the alleged victim to give evidence.